kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017-11-03-attention.md

 slug: attention
 author: Stefan Imhoff
 date: 2017-11-03T08:00:00+01:00
-description: 'A guide on how to get your attention back in the age of constant distraction.'
+description: "A guide on how to get your attention back in the age of constant distraction."
-og_image: 'assets/images/articles/2017/attention/attention.jpg'
+og: "assets/images/articles/2017/attention/attention.jpg"
-categories: ['self-improvement']
+categories:
+  - "self-improvement"
 ---

 <figure class="image-figure">